lowRISC/qemu/docs/opentitan/darjeeling.md

 the MSB, whose meaning is not defined.
 It can be any 8-byte value, and defaults to 0x0.
 To configure this version field, use the `qemu_version` property of the Ibex Wrapper device.

+The `DV_SIM_STATUS` register (address 0 of the `DV_SIM_WINDOW`) can be used to exit QEMU with a passing or failing status code.
+The lower half of the word is written either `900d` (good) or `baad` (bad).
+If an error code is written to the upper half of the word, QEMU will exit with that status code for failures.
+The `-global ot-ibex_wrapper.dv-sim-status-exit=[on|off]` can be used to control whether QEMU shuts down when this register is written.

 There are two modes to handle address remapping, with different limitations:

 - default mode: use an MMU-like implementation (via ot_vmapper) to remap addresses.
 This mode